RobTillaart/BL0942_SPI/README.md

 **Experimental - Work in progress**

+Note: this is work in progress, not functional complete yet.

 This library is to use the BL0942 energy monitor.
 The BL0942 is a configurable current and voltage sensor.
 This library only implements and supports the SPI interface.